Kitware/CMake/Help/manual/cmake-presets.7.rst

   A required string representing the machine-friendly name of the preset.
   This identifier is used in the :ref:`ctest --preset <CTest Options>` option.
-  There must not be two presets (configure, build, or test) in the union of ``CMakePresets.json`` and ``CMakeUserPresets.json`` in the same directory with the same name.
+  There must not be two test presets in the union of ``CMakePresets.json`` and ``CMakeUserPresets.json`` in the same directory with the same name.
+  However, a test preset may have the same name as a configure or build preset.

 ``hidden``